 - You need to understand the responsibilities and privileges of New Zealand citizenship.

-To see whether you’re likely to satisfy the requirements for New Zealand Citizenship you can check your eligibility on the Govt.nz website.
+To see whether you’re likely to meet the requirements for New Zealand citizenship and to check whether you can apply online, visit the Govt.nz website.